DESIGNING FOR THE PLANT FLOOR WORKERS

 Research

-I devised the following key research objectives for myself and our research team:
+I devised the following key research objectives to explore:

-- The information they need to do their job
+- What information do they need to do the job

-- How crucial information and urgent issues are circulated amongst them
+- How is the crucial information and urgent issues notified to them?

 Our team and I at one of the Ford plants